qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectoroverlay.rst

        Optional
      - ``OVERLAY_FIELDS_PREFIX``
      - [string]
-     - Prefix to add to the field names of the overlay layer's fields to avoid name collisions with fields in the input layer.
+     - Prefix to add to the field names of the intersect layer's fields to avoid name collisions with fields in the input layer.
    * - **Intersection**